Install using bunx shadcn@latest add @remix-utils/middleware-csrf-token.

-Note: This depends on @oslojs/crypto, @oslojs/encoding, and
+This depends on @oslojs/crypto, @oslojs/encoding, and React Router.

-(POST, PUT, DELETE, PATCH) and reject requests with invalid or missing
+The middleware automatically validates the token on non-safe requests (POST, PUT, DELETE, PATCH) and rejects requests with invalid or missing tokens with a 403 Forbidden response.

-You can customize the middleware behavior:
+You can customize the middleware:

 let [csrfTokenMiddleware, getCsrfToken] = createCsrfTokenMiddleware({ cookie, // The name of the form field containing the token (default: "csrf") formDataKey:"csrf", // A secret to sign the token for extra security secret:process.env.CSRF_SECRET, // Custom handler for invalid tokens onInvalidToken(error, request, context) { returnnewResponse("Invalid CSRF token", { status:403 }); }, });